Afghanistan announces Eid ceasefire with Taliban until June 20

 The ceasefire would not include U.S. counterterrorism efforts against Islamic State and al Qaeda, it said.

-NATO Secretary-General Jens Stoltenberg welcomed the anouncement which he said “shows the seriousness of President Ghani and the Afghan government”.
-Russia also gave its backing.
+NATO Secretary-General Jens Stoltenberg welcomed the announcement which he said “shows the seriousness of President Ghani and the Afghan government”.
+Both he and the United Nations urged the Taliban to reciprocate.

-“It is completely Afghan-originated and, as you know, it is our policy to support an Afghan-led and Afghan-owned process,” a NATO official, speaking earlier on condition of anonymity, told reporters.
+“The Afghan government’s offer of a temporary ceasefire underscores its commitment to peace as both a national and religious responsibility,” the State Department said in a statement.

-Former Afghan army general Atiqullah Amarkhel said the ceasefire would give the Taliban a chance to regroup.
+But former Afghan army general Atiqullah Amarkhel said the ceasefire would give the Taliban a chance to regroup.

 “From a military prospect, it is not a good move,” he told Reuters.